 31. Decks and porches eighteen inches (18") from the ground or higher must have appropriate enclosures/railing around the parameter of the deck to keep a child from falling from the deck/porch.
 The area below the deck must be enclosed with wire mesh or wood lattice, unless there is useable living space below the deck.

-32. If the home has an in ground or stationary above ground pool, it must be enclosed by a fence that has a locking gate, door and/or ladder to prevent unsupervised access to the pool by children.
+32. If the home has an in-ground or stationary above-ground pool, it must be enclosed by a fence that has a locking gate, door and/or ladder to prevent unsupervised access to the pool by children.
 If the home has a decorative pond or kiddy/wading/blow-up type pool the family must take measures to prevent unsupervised access to the pond/pool by the children.

 Bathrooms/Bedrooms